VTEvent

 Overview

-It is an open network.
+It is a hidden open network.

 For example, during Relay4Life, the support staff needs a network in the